zanonnicola/meletto/src/pages/works/aspetto-2.md

 subtitle: 'oil on canvas, 30x40, 2019'
 description: >-
-  this painting represents a person sitting on top of an endless artificial parallelepiped in the middle of an ethereal scenery. to depict this particular moment, the colour palette mainly consists of various shades of blue and red.
+  this painting represents a person sitting on top of an endless artificial parallelepiped in the middle of an ethereal scenery in the act of waiting. to depict this particular moment, the colour palette mainly consists of various shades of blue and red.
 link: ''
 pictures:
   - image: /assets/aspetto_2-painting-meletto.jpg